-- Better data and modeling capabilities. - Watershed-based coordination at all levels of government. - Investments in evidence-based flood risk reduction projects. - New or modified approaches to development.
+- Better data and modeling capabilities. - Investments in evidence-based flood control projects. - Greater coordination at all levels of government. - New or modified approaches to development.

 Watershed-Based Floodplain Management

 • A watershed, commonly referred to as drainage basin or catchment, is an area of land that drains all streams and rainfall to a common point.